nevena-cvijovic/breast-cancer-prediction-knn/README.md

 # breast-cancer-prediction-knn

 __*Breast cancer prediction KNN*__ is a Clojure programming language project developed to give predictions of breast cancer type that patients, diagnosed with cancer, have.
+Breast cancer is a condition where abnormal breast cells multiply uncontrollably, forming tumors.
+If not treated, these tumors can spread to other parts of the body and become life-threatening.
 This tool aims to help doctors organizing breast cancer surgeries and radiation treatments based on whether the cancer type is benign or malignant.
 Doctors will be able to make decisions - patients with cancer types that are malignant should be given higher priority for surgery in order to save their lives.